smabbasht/dotfiles/README.md

 I use:
 - Kitty - as my GPU accelerated terminal emulator
-- Nvim - as my daily driver, configured for python, flutter, C/C++, CUDA/OpenCL, LaTeX, Markdown
+- Nvim - as my code editor, configured for python, flutter, C/C++, CUDA/OpenCL, LaTeX, Markdown with Copilot enabled
 - Fish - as my shell
+- Starship as my shell prompt

 > All config files and folders are for Linux and I haven't tested them for windows, macOS or other proprietary operating systems so please edit the OS specific sections if you desire to use them